 The Pantheon has an attractive marble floor (with beautiful geometric patterns and pastel shades) that you can view from the top of the stairs.
 And honestly, this view is stunning.
 Head to my post on the best things to do in Lisbon to understand what I am talking about.

-But you should absolutely come here for the views.
-Climbing up the dome to an almost empty terrace for some gorgeous views of Alfama and River Tagus and beyond.
+But you should absolutely come here for the city views.
+Climb up the dome to an almost empty terrace for some gorgeous views of Alfama, the River Tagus, and beyond.

 Location: Alfama